themonetizr/monetizr-android-sdk/README.md

 ```

-### Additional available public methods, to make better in-game analysis
+### Additional available methods, for helping to improve monetization process and in-game analysis

 Common functionality: methods are calling RESTful API and safely storing provided bits of the data using queued HTTPS requests.
 If something fails, methods will not make the host application stop and will not print out logs to console.
 If **debuggable** parameter is **true** then output to logging will be provided.

- * Gathers some basic information about device: android version and name and language settings.
+ * Gather some basic information about device: android version and name and language settings.
   Method is being called once, when sdk is being triggered onCreate.
 If you wish, you can call it from anywhere in application

 ```kotlin